GitLiveApp/GitLive/_sections/admin-jetbrains.md

 ### Steps for authenticating

-As an administrator, you are required to install the GitLive app on the organization or account level and grant it access to the repositories that you'd like to use GitLive with.
+As an administrator, you are required to install the GitLive app on the organization or account level and grant it access to the repositories that you would like to use GitLive with.

 ### Step 1